-This facility is also strong in the category of short-term care, where it was awarded a grade of B+.
-It outpaced most facilities in this category.
-Our short-term care ratings are based in part on a facility's quantity of highly-skilled skilled healthcare professionals.
-This means a broad range of nursing services, spanning from registered nurses to physical and occupational therapists, in addition to other types of therapy.
-Fortunately, it appear that this nursing home employs registered nurses.
-Not every facility employs these types of nurses.
-However, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
-The final measure we assessed in this category is the number of patients who were able to leave the facility and return to the community.
-We found that 5.5 percent of this nursing home's patients were able to return home.
+This facility really excelled in the category of short-term care, where we awarded it a grade of A-.
+Very few facilities performed better in this category.
+Short-term care ratings are based in part on a facility's quantity of highly-skilled skilled healthcare professionals.
+This means a wide range of services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not all nursing homes employs these skilled professionals.
+On the other hand, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
+The final item we looked at in this area is the number of patients who were able to leave the facility and return home.
+We found that 0 percent of this facility's residents returned home.

 Does this page answer your questions about Pulaski Health Care Center?